Rise to Success: Career Highlights of Tylor Megill

 2017: Transferred to the University of Arizona

-In 2019, Tylor Megill started the season with the Columbia Fireflies and was promoted to the St. Lucie Mets and the Binghamton Rumble Ponies.
-He recorded a 6–7 record with a 3.52 ERA and 92 strikeouts over 71+1⁄3 innings across 22 games (11 starts) between the three clubs.
+In 2019, Tylor Megill started the season with the Columbia Fireflies and received promotions to the St. Lucie Mets and the Binghamton Rumble Ponies.
+Across 22 games, he achieved a 6-7 record with a 3.52 ERA, striking out 92 batters over 71 and one-third innings.

 2021: MLB Debut

-In 2021, Tylor Megill made his Major League Baseball (MLB) debut.
+In 2021, Tylor Megill made his Major League Baseball (MLB) debut with the New York Mets.

 April 29, 2022: Pitched in Combined No-Hitter

-On April 29, 2022, Tylor Megill pitched five innings of a combined no-hitter.
+On April 29, 2022, Tylor Megill pitched five innings of a combined no-hitter for the New York Mets.

-On August 2, 2024, Tylor Megill was sent to Triple-A Syracuse as Paul Blackburn made his first start for the Mets.
+On August 2, 2024, Tylor Megill was sent to Triple-A as Paul Blackburn made his first start for the Mets, having previously been used in the bullpen for the July 31 game against the Minnesota Twins.